 Congestive Heart Failure (CHF)

-Congestive heart failure (CHF), or heart failure, is a condition in which the heart can no longer pump a sufficient amount of blood throughout the body.
 It is extremely beneficial to exercise when you have this condition to maximize your endurance, stamina, and strength.
 Keep your body at it's best and this will allow a much easier, more enjoyable lifestyle.

 Stroke (CVA)